maikelwever/telex-plugin-repo/README.md

 The package name in pkglist.txt is a simplified name of your package for use in the package manager.

-You package name must contain only the following characters:
+You package name must match the following requirements

-* unicode word charcater
+* Must contain only unicode word characters, dashes '-', and underscores '_'
-* lowercase
-* dash '-'
-* underscore '_'
+* Must nott begin with a - or an underscore
+* Must be all lower case
+* Must be unique to the repo
+* Must be at least two characters in length

-This is equivalent to the python 3.4 regex
+For illustration purposes, this is roughly equivalent to the python 3.4 regex:

 ```
- u"[\w-]"
+ "^\w[\w\-_]+"
 ```